awsdocs/amazon-athena-user-guide/doc_source/connectors-docdb.md

 + **disable\_glue** – \(Optional\) If present and set to true, the connector does not attempt to retrieve supplemental metadata from AWS Glue\.
 + **glue\_catalog** – \(Optional\) Use this option to specify a [cross\-account AWS Glue catalog](data-sources-glue-cross-account.md)\.
 By default, the connector attempts to get metadata from its own AWS Glue account\.
 + **default\_docdb** – If present, specifies a DocumentDB connection string to use when no catalog\-specific environment variable exists\.
++ **disable\_projection\_and\_casing** – \(Optional\) Disables projection and casing\.
+Use if you want to query Amazon DocumentDB tables that use case sensitive column names\.
+The `disable_projection_and_casing` parameter uses the following values to specify the behavior of casing and column mapping:
+  + **false** – This is the default setting\.
+Projection is enabled, and the connector expects all column names to be in lower case\.
+  + **true** – Disables projection and casing\.
+When using the `disable_projection_and_casing` parameter, keep in mind the following points:
+    + Use of the parameter can result in higher bandwidth usage if your Lambda function is not in the same AWS Region as your Amazon DocumentDB instances\.
+    + Because a larger number of bytes is transferred and because the larger number of bytes requires a higher deserialization time, overall latency can increase\.

 ### Specifying connection strings<a name="connectors-docdb-specifying-connection-strings"></a>